vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VCFCertificate.md

 This example will install certificates for each ESXi host in cluster sfo-m01-cl01 in workload domain sfo-m01 from the provided path.
 When VMware Cloud Foundation version is 5.2 or later, the vsanDataMigrationMode option no longer applied.

-### EXAMPLE 4
+### Example 4

 ```powershell
 Install-VCFCertificate -esxi -server sfo-vcf01.sfo.rainpole.io -user administrator@vsphere.local -pass VMw@re1! -domain sfo-m01 -cluster sfo-m01-cl01 -certificateDirectory F:\certificates -certificateFileExt ".cer" -uploadPrivateKey
 ```

 This example will install private keys and certificates for each ESXi host in cluster sfo-m01-cl01 in workload domain sfo-m01 from the provided path.
-The uploadprivatekey parameter is only validate for VMware Cloud Foundation version is 5.2 or later.
+The uploadprivatekey parameter is only available for VMware Cloud Foundation version is 5.2 or later.

-### EXAMPLE 5
+### Example 5

 ```powershell
 Install-VCFCertificate -esxi -server sfo-vcf01.sfo.rainpole.io -user administrator@vsphere.local -pass VMw@re1! -domain sfo-m01 -esxiFqdn sfo01-m01-esx01.sfo.rainpole.io -migratePowerOffVMs -vsanDataMigrationMode EnsureAccessibility -certificateDirectory F:\certificates -certificateFileExt ".cer"